mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

     $" {tempOutputFilePath}"
 );
 ```
-For the creation of transition clips (e.g. change from English to Chinese during a period of non-talking) it looked like this:
+For the creation of transition clips (e.g. change from English to Mandarin during a period of non-talking) it looked like this:
 ```csharp
 sh.RunCommandWithZsh
 (